fybrik/fybrik/site/docs/reference/crds.md

 </table>

-#### M4DApplication.status.conditions[index]
+#### FybrikApplication.status.conditions[index]
 <sup><sup>[↩ Parent](#m4dapplicationstatus)</sup></sup>

-Condition describes the state of a M4DApplication at a certain point.
+Condition describes the state of a FybrikApplication at a certain point.

 <table>
     <thead>